TENyirenda/Dissertation/README.md

 # Artefacts

 **Notebook File:**<br/>
-The Jupyter notebook (ipynb file) included in the repository is a report that shows the code workings of methods and techniques to fulfil the requirements of this research project.
+The Jupyter notebook (ipynb file) included in the repository is a report that shows the code workings and outputs of methods and techniques to fulfil the requirements of this research project.

 **Documentat Files:**<br/>
 The PDF and CSV files in the repository are documentations from external sources which were used to assist in methods and techniques used in the Jupyter notebook such as; Retrieval Augmented Generation (RAG) used with LangChain to be embed and store text data as seen in the 'docs' folder created and serving as a vectorstore in the repository.